 The main point of a plant-based diet is to completely eliminate meat products from your food lineup.
 All the recipes and options are designed with plant-based alternatives in mind and there are vast ranges from renowned chefs and influencers to provide much-needed variety.
 The other side of veganism is excluding animal-based products from your diet as well.
 This includes mainly dairy products and honey.

 You might be thinking, so what’s left?
 The answer is plenty.
 Not only do you have the entire range of fruit and vegetables to experiment with, but there are increasingly more products that replace traditional dairy too so your cooking does not have to be limited.
-For example, coconut oil is a popular food type for a vegan diet.
+For example, coconut oil is a popular food type for a vegan food.

 The Benefits for Your Body and Mind